Home > Skills > What Is Compound Annual Growth Rate (CAGR)?

 CAGR = ($1,750/$500) ^ (1/3) – 1

-So, the compound annual growth rate for this investment is 52%.
-A 52% growth is positive, but this highlights one of the key problems with using CAGR to evaluate an investment: It leaves out how volatile the investment was during that time period.
+The compound annual growth rate for this investment is 52% between 2018 and 2020.
+A 52% growth rate is positive, but this example highlights one of the key problems with using CAGR to evaluate investments: It ignores how volatile the investment was throughout that time.

-While ultimately, the investment gave a return of $1,250 over three years, there was also a significant loss in the second year.
-CAGR is great to look at overall performance, but it is not a good metric of the volatility or risk involved with an investment.
+While the investment ultimately resulted in a $1,250 return over three years, there was also significant loss in the second year.
+CAGR can be great to look at overall performance, but it isn’t a good metric of the volatility or risk involved with an investment.

 How to Show CAGR Skills on Your Resume

-Additionally, if you performed CAGR calculations as part of a prior work or internship experience, you could include “performed CAGR calculations on multiple investment portfolios to track performance” in your work or internship experience section.
+If you performed CAGR calculations as part of prior work or internship experience, you can mention that in the description of the job or internship.
+For example, you could say, “performed CAGR calculations on multiple investment portfolios to track performance.”

-Calculating compound annual growth rates is an important skill for anyone with investments, but it is especially useful for finance professionals.
-Some other useful skills include:
+CAGR is an important tool for anyone who has investments, but it’s especially useful for finance professionals.
+Other crucial skills financial professionals need include:

-You can learn these skills (and more!) using Forage’s Investment Banking Career Path.
+You can learn these skills (and more!) with Forage’s Investment Banking Career Path.

 Image credit: Canva